Join our mailing list to get regular email updates and info on what we're up to!

 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 In collaboration with Sex Education Forum, End Violence Against Women Coalition and Make it Mandatory, Brook has been campaigning to extend mandatory RSE to 16+ education settings.
-We submitted evidence to the Children’s Wellbeing and Schools Bill and have been working with Parliamentarians to add an amendment to the bill.
+Thanks to our campaign, the Government has committed to making RSE mandatory up to the age of 18 as part of their new strategy to tackle violence and against women and girls.

 Continue reading…